The Adirondack Almanack also publishes a weekly Adirondack Hunting and Fishing Report.

-** Giant Mountain Wilderness: The Roaring Brook Falls Trailhead is open though some DOT equipment remains on site.
+Giant Mountain Wilderness: DOT equipment has been removed from the Roaring Brook Falls Trailhead and parking there is restored.
 Beaver activity has flooded the North Trail to Giant Mountain from 9N just past the lean-to.

 West Canada Lakes, Fulton Chain, Long Lake, Speculator, Indian Lake